zchee/golang-wiki/MinimumRequirements.md

 ### [FreeBSD](FreeBSD)

 FreeBSD 8 and up according to https://golang.org/doc/install, but I suspect we might need something newer than 8.
-We only run builders testing FreeBSD 10.1 and 11.0.
+FreeBSD 9.1 reportedly does not work.
+We only run builders testing FreeBSD 9.3, FreeBSD 10.1 and 11.0.

 ### [NetBSD](NetBSD)